 Collaborating with digital experts, civil society organisations and members of the public, the project will explore the intersections of aesthetics, technology, citizenship and democratic engagement to generate fresh insights into what it means to be a citizen and to explore the constraints as well as the possibilities facing local democracy practitioners and activists.

-On 18th February 2023 we will be hosting a workshop at Notwestminster on ‘Building Trust from Street Level’.
-We will explore how habits of everyday living can help and hinder trust, inviting participants to uncover everyday interactions that build and maintain trust and asking how they can be harnessed to grow everyday citizenship.
-Free tickets and further detail about the event can be found here: https://notinwestminster.wordpress.com/notwestminster-2023/building-trust-from-street-level/.
+On 18th February 2023 we hosted a workshop at Notwestminster on ‘Building Trust from Street Level’.
+We explored how habits of everyday living can help and hinder trust, inviting participants to uncover everyday interactions that build and maintain trust and asking how they can be harnessed to grow everyday citizenship.
+To read about the workshop, please see below for our blog post on ‘The everydayness of ordinary trust’, published with the Centre for Democratic Politics.